mimir/mimir/README.md

 Set-up
 ======

-If you would like to run the test on mimir some set up is required.
+If you would like to run the tests on Mimir some set up is required.
 I will assume you have followed the guide above already.

 First of all go to:

 https://pypi.python.org/pypi/selenium

-and download the selenium package to run a dumby server for testing.
-Next install this by going to command line finding the file you downloaded it to and running
+and download the Selenium package to run a dumby server for testing.
+Next install this by going to command line, finding the file you downloaded it to and running

-'python setup.py install'
+`python setup.py install`

 Next if you haven't already got google Chrome, get it and come into the future.